 - Add flour and mix.
 Stop whisking with mixer and gently fold in egg whites with a spatula.

-- Grease or line a 28 – 30 centimeters spring form pan with parchment paper and insert mixture.
+- Grease or line a 28 – 30 cm spring form pan with parchment paper and insert the batter.

 - Wash a coin and fold into a small piece of aluminum foil.